 How do a selected few make their voices heard from the chorus of companies selling their products?

-They offer what their competition doesn’t.
+Simple, they offer what their competition doesn’t.

 How It Works: Look to Yourself and Your Competition

 Simplifying your offer is a presentation technique that defines exactly what you want to show.
 Brands contribute to advertising clutter.
 Clients go through the same thing, sitting through pitch after pitch.
 Strip your idea down into one core message.
-Don’t read from your slides and drone on it.
-Get straight to your proposal.
+Don’t read from your slides and drone on it—go straight to your proposal.

 The Reality Distortion Field